Helping Transportation Disadvantaged Residents of the Miami Valley

 - Evaluation Process

 In 2012, MVRPC also led the effort to update the plan.
-That Update is also available.
-The HSTC Plan and the Update are designed to guide the use of grant funds under three Federal Transit Administration programs; the Job Access and Reverse Commute program (JARC) the New Freedom Program and the Specialized Transportation Program for the Elderly and People with Disabilities.
+That update is also available.
+The HSTC Plan and the Update were developed to guide the use of grant funds under three Federal Transit Administration programs; the Job Access and Reverse Commute program (JARC) the New Freedom Program and the Specialized Transportation Program for the Elderly and People with Disabilities.
+Under MAP 21, the JARC and New Freedom programs were merged into other FTA efforts and are no longer stand alone programs.
+The Specialized Transportation Program is now known as Enhanced Mobility for Seniors and Individuals with Disabilities, and projects funded under that program must be derived from the Coordinated Plan.

-All applicants for funds for those programs must become familiar with the original Plan and with the Update and be able to cite specific pages that support their project application.
+All applicants for funds for the Section 5310 program must become familiar with the original Plan and with the Update and be able to cite specific pages that support their project application.
 The Update identifies six priority areas for 2012 and beyond.
 These priorities (below) will be the focus of coordination efforts in the Region.
-Beginning in 2012, project proposals which address these priorities will be awarded additional points in the grant review process for JARC, New Freedom and the Specialized Transportation programs.

 Regional Priority Issues